cappig/blog/content/_links.md

 * [sagemath](https://www.sagemath.org/) is a nice Python math package.
 * [flint](https://flintlib.org/) is C number theory library.
 * [neovim](https://neovim.io/) is a rich Vim based text editor that I personally use.
-* [Caddy](https://caddyserver.com/) is a modern web server with automatic SSL setup.
+* [Caddy](https://caddyserver.com/) is a modern web server with automatic SSL.
 This website is hosted on it.
 * [suckless.org](https://suckless.org/) has a collection of minimalist software for Unix.
 * [FFmpeg](https://ffmpeg.org/) extremely powerful media processing tool.
 * [nnn](https://github.com/jarun/nnn) is a terminal file manager.